wznmickey/Three2OneTerminator/README.md

 Finally, Burnley is in the most deserted and least developed Northwest corner thus with the lowest initial CP.

-However, the good news is that thanks to the diligence of its citizens hence the premium exports, its efficiency of changing other area’s CP with its exported CR is far ahead!
+However, the good news is that thanks to the diligence of its citizens hence the premium exports, its efficiency of changing other area’s CP with its exported CR is far ahead.

-Remember: transferred CR both increase and DECREASE the CP in each area at a certain different ratio, which bring the potential risk of a huge drain on a district’s CP while making others surge!
+Remember: transferred CR both increase and DECREASE the CP in each area at a certain different ratio, which bring the potential risk of a huge drain on a district’s CP while making others surge.

 The occurrence conditions of this risk is left to you to discover, and whether to play it safe to take the risk, it’s all up to you!

-Either way, really try to balance the value of CP&CR in each district and be discreet with your moral choices and sacrifices!

 Try to survive as long as possible, baby let the game begin!